fanglingsu/vimb/man.md

 Mandatory arguments to long options are mandatory for short options too.

+−C, −−cmd *CD*
+: Run *CMD* as ex command line right before the first page is loaded.
+If the flag is used more than one time, the commands are called in order they are given.
+You could also pass several ex commands in one CMD, if they are separated by `|`.
+: `vimb --cmd "set dark-mode=on|set header=Referer,DNT=1"`

 −c, −−config *FILE*
 : Use custom configuration given as *CONFIG-FILE*.
 This will also be applied on new spawned instances.